 Building permit is issued, all fees paid.

-Hire a contractor.
+Hire a contractors.
 Start construction!

 Once the construction is completed, schedule the final inspection with the city inspector.
 If not objections are made during the inspection, you should get the Certificate of occupancy.
 Now you have the ADU ready for your tenant to move in!